Dominic Gape: Career

 Born in Burton Bradstock, West Dorset, Gape joined Southampton when he was eight years old, first their academy before being promoted to the Development Squad.
 He captained the under-18 side in 2012–13.

 Gape became part of the first-team squad in 2012, as an unused substitute in a League Cup match against Sheffield Wednesday on 25 September 2012.
 He signed his first professional contract in May 2013.
 His progress was then impeded by a series of illnesses and injuries, firstly by an ankle ligament injury and then a bout of glandular fever at the end of the 2013–14 season, before he broke a metatarsal in the summer of 2014.

-He made his Premier League debut on 20 December 2014, as an 89th-minute substitute for Shane Long in a 3–0 victory over Everton.
+He made his only Premier League appearance on 20 December 2014, as an 89th-minute substitute for Shane Long in a 3–0 victory over Everton.

 On 31 August 2016, Gape moved on loan for the first time in his career; signing with League Two side Wycombe Wanderers until 3 January 2017.
 He scored his first goal for Wycombe in a 5–1 win over Crewe Alexandra on 27 September 2016.

 On 7 January 2017, Gape permanently joined Wycombe Wanderers on a 2 1/2-year deal.
 He scored the winning goal in a 2–1 victory over Chesterfield on 28 April 2018, as Wycombe sealed automatic promotion to League One for the 2018–19 season.

 In May 2019, he was offered a new contract by Wycombe.
+He departed the club at the end of the 2022–23 season.

+On 19 October 2023, Gape signed for League Two club Sutton United.
+He departed the club upon the expiration of his short-term deal in January 2024.

+In February 2024, Gape joined League One club Northampton Town on a deal until the end of the season.
+Following the expiration of his short-term deal, he departed the club on a free transfer.

+In October 2024, Gape joined National League club Eastleigh on a short-term deal.

+On 20 January 2025, Gape joined League One club Shrewsbury Town on a short-term deal until the end of the season, reuniting with former Wycombe Wanderers manager Gareth Ainsworth.
+On 7 May 2025, Shrewsbury announced the player would be leaving the club in June when his contract expired.

+On 27 June 2025, Colchester announced they had signed the player.